michalgrzegorczyk-dev/angular-component-communication/src/app/1-input-output/README.md

 ### Inputs & Outputs in Angular

-Let's explore the fundamental ways components talk to each other in Angular - through inputs and outputs!
+Let's explore the fundamental ways components talk to each other in Angular - through inputs and outputs.
 We'll look at both traditional and modern approaches to handle this communication.

+#### Practical Uses of Inputs and Outputs
+1. Navigate from a product list to a detailed view using @Input to pass the selected product ID to the detail component.
+2. Implement dynamic filtering for a list view where filter settings are passed down using `@Input()` and filter changes are communicated back via `@Output()`.
+3. Creating interactive components that need to notify parent of changes (dropdowns, search inputs).

 #### Traditional Approach with Decorators